HakimiX/neo4jconfiguration/CYPHER.md

 # Neo4j Cypher

 Neo4j uses a declarative, SQL-inspired language for describing patterns in graphs visually.
-It allows us to state what we want to select, insert, update og delete from our graph data.
+It allows us to state what we want to select, insert, update and delete from our graph data.
 The following cypher query creates nodes and relationships.

 ```javascript